jmhodges/CS8803/README.md

 Though there are no official prerequisites for this class, students are expected to be graduate students or advanced undergraduates interested in research in the area. **Papers may require mathematical maturity, and willingness to parse and study works from other disciplines**

 # Course Outline
-## Paper Q&A
+## Paper Summaries & Discussion Questions
-**For each paper assigned, due at midnight EST the day before each class** are:
+Every lesson will cover two papers on a specific subject. **For each paper assigned, due at midnight EST the day before each class** are:
 1. A 1-2 paragraph summary of the paper, and
 2. two discussion questions for the paper.

-Paper summaries should cover both the main contribution of the paper and the paper’s relative strengths and weaknesses.
-Depending on the week, there may be an extra paper-specific question, so be sure to check the submission site!
+Paper summaries should cover both the main contribution of the paper, the paper’s strengths, and --importantly-- its weaknesses.
+Discussion questions will be collated and covered in class.
+Summaries and discussion questions will be graded pass/fail.

 ## Weekly Presentations
-Every week, a team of two will be assigned 20 minutes to present relevant research and policy developments that have come out since the paper was released.
-Students presenting are exempt from that week’s Paper Q&A.
+Every week, a team of two will be assigned 20 minutes to present relevant research and policy developments that have come out since the assigned papers were published.
+Students presenting are exempt from that class’s Paper Summaries and Discussion Questions.

 ## Project
 Students will form teams of 2-3 to do a research project centered around the topics covered in class.
 Teams will provide both a written final report and presentation of the work during the final weeks of the class.
 There is no page limit for the work, although a rough estimate might be 5-15 pages for a technical paper, formatted using the class template.
 Exemplar student works will be published online on the course website for future class’s reference.